-The power-driven catamaran market can feel a bit niche at times.
+The power-driven catamaran market can feel a bit niche at times, but multihulls can have plenty of advantages.
 In a world awash with cool, credible monohulls, it sometimes seems that all the power cat fan gets are ambitious design projects that never see the light of day as anything but scale models at posh boat shows - but for those with the inclination to investigate the cat world seriously, the potential rewards are striking.
 Stability, space, ride softness and running efficiency are of course chief among the catamaran’s inherent assets; as are visibility, manoevrability and, on smaller cats with dual systems, security.
 And with everything from nippy little 18-footers to monstrous liveaboard 70-foot expedition vessels, the variety open to the cat fan is now much broader than you might think.

 Lagoon Motoryachts MY630

 This is the model that marked the return of Lagoon motoryachts after an enforced absence to make way for expansion in the sailing part of the business.
 Aptly then, it is based squarely on a very successful sailing cat, with tweaked hulls to cater for the increased aft weight of the engines.
 It still feels a bit like an adapted sailboat, but it’s massive space, lovely fit-out, generous cabin options and first-class master suite put it right back up at the forefront of the powercat race.